Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{Fault Localization}

-Learning-based fault localization has been widely studied before the era of LLMs, which typically trains deep learning models to predict the probability of each code element being buggy or not~\cite{li2019deepfl}.
-However, precisely identifying the buggy element in the software is challenging, given the large scale of the software systems as well as the massive and diverse error messages, which are often beyond the capabilities of standalone learning models including LLMs.
+~ Learning-based fault localization has been widely studied before the era of LLM, which typically trains deep learning models to predict the probability that each code element is buggy or not~\cite{li2019deepfl}.
+However, precisely identifying the buggy elements of software is challenging, given the scale of software systems and the massive, diverse error messages, which are often beyond the capabilities of standalone learning models, including LLMs.
 Therefore, recent works build LLM-based agents, which incorporate multi-agents and tool usage to help LLMs tackle these challenges.
-Table~\ref{tab:fl} summarizes the existing LLM-based agents for fault localization, and Figure~\ref{fig:fl} illustrates their common pipeline.
+Table~\ref{tab:fl} summarizes the existing LLM-based agents for fault localization.

+\junwei{\textbf{Framework:} Figure~\ref{fig:fl} illustrates the common framework of LLM-based agents for fault localization.
+Generally, the buggy code and error log will be fed into the agent systems, in which common roles like code reviewer, architect, and other experts will cooperate to explore the suspicious elements in the buggy code.
+In this process, these agents can invoke pre-defined tools, such as static analysis and code retrieval tools, to collect relevant code segments within the repository.}

-\textbf{A. Multi-agent Synergy.} AgentFL~\cite{AgentFL} is a multi-agent system for project-level fault localization.
+\headt{Multi-agent Synergy.} AgentFL~\cite{AgentFL} is a multi-agent system for project-level fault localization.
 The main insight of AgentFL is to scale up LLM-based fault localization to project-level code context via the synergy of multiple agents.
 The system consists of four distinct LLM-driven agents: test code reviewer, source code reviewer, software architect, and software test engineer.
 Each agent is customized with specialized tools and a unique set of expertise.
 With the four agents, AgentFL streamlines the project-level fault localization process by breaking it down into three phases: fault comprehension, codebase navigation, and fault confirmation.

-RCAgent~\cite{RCAgent} is a multi-agent system for root cause analysis in industrial cloud settings.
-RCAgent includes two components: the controller agent and expert agents.
-The controller agent oversees the comprehensive thought-action-observation cycle, while the expert agents act for specialized tasks and can be utilized by the controller agent.
-A key-value store is employed for the controller agent to memorize the observation information (\eg{} logs and table entries) to help the decision-making, as well as handling the context length constraint.
-The expert agents perform code analysis and log analysis tasks respectively, and their summarized results are fed back to the controller agent as observation.
-The agents can invoke tools for information collection (\eg{} log data and repositories retrieval) or memory retrieval, through the function calling.
-Besides, a self-consistency mechanism is built to enhance the performance.